 A SIP trunk between Session Manager and a telephony system is described by an Entity Link.
-Two Entity Links were created; an entity link to Communication Manager for use only by service provider traffic and an entity link to the Avaya SBCE.
-To add an Entity Link, navigate to Routing \rightarrow Entity Links in the left navigation pane and click on the New button in the right pane (not shown).
+Two Entity Links were created; one to the Communication Manager for use only by service provider traffic and one to the Avaya SBCE.
+To add an Entity Link, navigate to Routing → Entity Links in the left navigation pane and click on the New button in the right pane (not shown).
 Fill in the following fields in the new row that is displayed: